lbl-srg/obc/specification/source/cdl.rst

           \"rdfs\": \"http://www.w3.org/2000/01/rdf-schema#\"}}")));
 ]

-Additionally, if there already exists a metadata model for a particular sequence, it can be referred to in the annotation of the top-level block declaration using the "url" keyword (use ``file:///<path/to/file``) if the semantic model is present in a local machine.
+Additionally, if there already exists a metadata model for a particular class or sequence, it can also be referred to in the class definition annotation using the "url" keyword (use ``file:///<path/to/file``) if the semantic model is present in a local machine.

 [Example: